Scrollerer/Scrollerer.github.io/index.md

 >
 > Already in the first semester of my education without any previous experience I tested the limits of the 1215C CPU and KTP700 Basic HMI using Ladder logic and recreated the classical Snake game.
 >
-> It features difficulty modes, levels and multiplayer mode between two HMIs and PLCs using Get/Put commands.
+> It features difficulty modes, levels, and multiplayer mode between two HMIs and PLCs using Get/Put commands.
 >
 > My inspiration for recreating this game was brought up the nostalgic moments of my childhood of me playing Snake on my Gameboy.
-The fact that there was no tutorials/videos/documentation on the internet about someone achieving this in TIA using Ladder Logic made this project extra challenging, but also extremely satisfactory in the end.
+The fact that there were no tutorials/videos/documentation on the internet about someone achieving this in TIA using Ladder Logic made this project extra challenging, but also extremely fulfilling in the end.

 - 2 Player Whack-a-Mole Game